 Bathrooms.
 This CREF grant is the first step towards constructing public bathrooms along Del Playa in Isla Vista.
 The Community Services Department prepared a feasibility study that looked at compatibility issues, space, adequate utilities, and cost estimates at all publicly owned properties along Del Playa.
-The stakeholders determined the Walter Capps Park was the right location for the bathrooms.
-The grant's remaining balance is \$17,879, as of September 2015, and will go towards constructing the bathrooms (see Park Development below).
+Walter Capps Park was determined to be the preferred location for the bathrooms.
+Construction has not yet begun.
+The grant's remaining balance is \$17,879, as of September 2016, and will go towards constructing the bathrooms (see Park Development below).